metaleap/go-ngine/README.md

 This go-gl/glfw package needs to be working on your system before you can proceed.

-Once it does, **go get github.com/go3d/go-ngine** should in theory download and build everything.
+Once it does, **go get github.com/go3d/go-ngine** should in theory download and build everything including dependencies.
 This may well take a couple of minutes!

 There shouldn't be any compilation errors if the above glfw package is fully installed.